Theatre & Dance

 One of London’s best attractions for families is the wide choice of theatre, festivals and art shows on offer.
 Whether your young one is a regular theatre goer or you want to introduce them to the magical world of performing arts, you should be able to find the perfect show to wow them.
 From musicals, puppet shows, immersive art and traditional art galleries to circus through to live music or ballet – we have compiled the best (mostly) family friendly shows London has to offer.

-Paddington the Musical is here, bringing to life the charm of Michael Bond’s beloved Paddington bear with his polite personality, love for marmalade and his knack for getting into well-meaning trouble.
+Paddington the Musical brings the charm of Michael Bond’s beloved Paddington bear with his polite personality, love for marmalade and his knack for getting into well-meaning trouble.
 The show runs at Savoy Theatre.
 Tickets from £40.

 SIX is the show for all seasons, running at Vaudeville Theatre, telling the story of the six wives of Henry VIII.
 This West End hit musical, lets the Tudor Wives reclaim their crowns and retell their stories of love, loss, and the infamous ex they all share.
 Tickets from £34.50.
 Ages 10+.